 Mònica Arso Civil

 Mònica is a research fellow at SMRU.
 Her research interests focus on marine mammal population dynamics and how these can inform on the conservation status of wild populations.
-Mònica will be coordinating all the fieldwork and processing the data collected during this project.
-In the summer she will be based in Orkney collecting data, and outside the summer months she will be analyzing the photo-identification data from the different study sites to estimate vital rates.
+Mònica leads this project, coordinating all the fieldwork data collection, data processing and analysis.
+She has spent most summers in Orkney collecting data, and outside the summer months she is busy processing and analyzing the photo-identification data from the different study sites to estimate vital rates.

-Craig is a recent graduate from the University of St Andrews Ecosystem-based Management of Marine Systems masters programme.
+Craig graduated from the University of St Andrews Ecosystem-based Management of Marine Systems masters programme.
 He is motivated by a desire to better understand and protect cold-water marine ecosystems.
-In his spare time, when not working or volunteering as a research assistant supporting a variety of research projects, Craig works as a renewable energy consultant in Glasgow.
-During the summer months, Craig will be based in Kintyre (West coast) collecting photo-identification data, ground counts, presence and number of pups at different haulouts and seal scat samples.
+During the summer months, Craig was based in Kintyre (West coast) collecting photo-identification data, ground counts, presence and number of pups at different haulouts and seal scat samples.

-Abigail is very excited to join the team at SMRU this year (2019) as a Research Assistant.
+Abigail joined the team at SMRU in 2019 as a Research Assistant.
 She graduated with an MSc from Bangor University, during which she studied bottlenose dolphin behaviour in Cardigan Bay.
-Her love of all things ocean-related has led her to undertake marine conservation fieldwork around the world since completing her MSc.
-Abigail is currently collecting photo-identification data and taking ground counts of harbour seals around the Kintyre Peninsula.
-She will also be assisting with photo-ID research in Skye, and outside of the field season Abigail will be processing these data.
+She is currently doing her PhD at Monash University investigating the role of maternal influence in determining reproductive success in sea turtles.
+Abigail collected photo-identification data and ground counts of harbour seals around the Kintyre Peninsula.
+She also assisted with photo-ID research in Skye, and outside of the field season Abigail helped process these data.

-Izzy finished her MSci at SMRU in 2015 during which she investigated the behavioural ecology of Weddell seals in the southern Weddell Sea.
-She is currently a research assistant involved in projects using both grey and harbour seal photo-ID.
-Izzy’s role in this project includes photo-ID data collection and processing, as well as analysing the telemetry data collected during 2016 and 2017.
+Izzy finished her MSci at SMRU in 2015 during which she investigated the behavioural ecology of Weddell seals in the southern Weddell Sea, and is currently doing her PhD at SMRU investigating competition and predation between grey seals and harbour seals in the UK.
+Izzy’s role in this project included photo-ID data collection and processing, as well as analysing the telemetry data collected during 2016 and 2017.

-Emily is a graduate from the University of Aberdeen Applied Marine and Fisheries Ecology MSc programme.
-She is currently a research assistant at SMRU working with photo-Id data from bottlenose dolphins and harbour seals.
-Emily will be joining Izzy at Kintyre during the 2018 summer to collect photo-ID data, which she will be processing.
+Emily is a graduate from the University of Aberdeen Applied Marine and Fisheries Ecology MSc programme, and currently a PhD student at the Institute of Life and Earth Sciences, Heriot-Watt University.
+Emily joined Izzy at Kintyre during the 2018 summer to collect photo-ID data, which she also processed.

 Dave is a senior research scientist at SMRU.
-In this project, Dave will be in charge of conducting the aerial surveys during the harbour seal breeding season in June at the study sites, to investigate the feasability of characterizing numbers and age structure of harbour seal haulout sites during the breeding season.
+In this project, Dave has conducted aerial surveys during the harbour seal breeding season in June at the study sites, to investigate the feasability of characterizing numbers and age structure of harbour seal haulout sites during the breeding season.

 Paddy is a senior research scientist at SMRU, looking at how individual differences in seals translate into population-scale effects.
-Paddy will be looking into using small drones at selected haulouts to collect data on harbour seals.
+Paddy looked into using small drones at selected haulouts to collect data on harbour seals.

 Sophie is a lecturer at the University of St Andrews.
 Her research interests focus in the processes that drive changes in animal populations, especially in marine ecosystems.
-For this project she will be working on a population dynamics model that will help improve our understanding of the main (potential) drivers of the decline in harbour seal numbers.
+For this project she worked on a population dynamics model that will help improve our understanding of the main (potential) drivers of the decline in harbour seal numbers.

 Phil is a population ecologist whose interests include how seals interact with the marine environment and obtaining robust information to support conservation and management.
-In this project, he will be coordinating studies of seal diet based on analysis of prey remains from scats and contributing to aspects of the population modelling and vital rate estimation.
+In this project, he has coordinated studies of seal diet based on analysis of prey remains from scats and contributed to aspects of the population modelling and vital rate estimation.